 We were able to secure approximately 3% this first year but will work toward that goal in the coming year.
 Please see the Financial Report.

-BOARD MEMBERS AT "SETTING THE COURSE"; RECOGNIZING LARRY GEORGE (COWICHAN TRIBES, LULUMEXUN) & KATE MILLER (CVRD, ENVIRONMENT) FOR DECADES OF SERVICE TO THE QUW'UTSUN WATERSHED.
+BOARD MEMBERS AT

+"SETTING THE COURSE";

+RECOGNIZING LARRY

+GEORGE (COWICHAN

+TRIBES, LULUMEXUN) &

+KATE MILLER (CVRD,

+ENVIRONMENT) FOR

+DECADES OF SERVICE TO

+THE QUW'UTSUN

+WATERSHED.
 JAN.
-2023 i) Watershed Knowledge, Information, and Data (WIKD)
+2023

 5. Watershed Knowledge and Understanding